kevinvandenbreemen/sfs_c/README.md

 - [SFS Specification Basics](#sfs-specification-basics)
   - [Chunk Format](#chunk-format)

-# sfs_c
-A C library for reading files that use my Secure File System (chunked file) format

-## IMPORTANT
-This library is still under heavy development.
-It should not be used for any applications until that development is complete.
-There are several outstanding tasks such as initialization vector generation, key derivation, hashing, etc. that need to be completed first.

 # Basic Requirements
 You'll need to have valgrind and check installed in order to run the unit and mem leak tests.